nicholasjackson/demo-vault/dynamic-secrets-k8s/README.md

 ![](images/3_configure.svg)

-This configuration is only necessary when setting up a new Kubernetes cluster to work with Vault and is a once only operation.
+This configuration is only necessary when setting up a new Kubernetes cluster to work with Vault and only needs to be completed once.

 ![](./images/5_pg_configure.svg)

-## Creating a policy to allows access to the DB role
+## Creating policy to allow access to the database secrets role

-Permissions to access secrets in Vault are controlled through policy, in order to allow our Kubernetes web service to create credentials you need to define a policy in Vault which allows `read` access to the secrets.
-The secrets created in the previous step have a path with the convention `database/creds/[role]`, this gives you a path of `databse/creds/db-app`.
-You also need to define the capabilities, which are granted for the path, to create dynamic database secrets only the `read` capability is required.
+The last part of the configuration is to configure Vault policy.
+Permissions to access secrets in Vault are controlled through policy, in order to allow our application to create datbase credentials, you need to define a policy in Vault which allows `read` access to the secret.

+Policy in Vault is enforced on a `path` level, everything in Vault has a path.
+For example, the path for database secrets is `database/creds/<role>`.
+This gives you a path of `databse/creds/db-app` for the role created earlier.

+You also need to define capabilities (create, read, update, delete), which are granted for the path.
+To create dynamic database secrets only the `read` capability is required.

 ```ruby
 path "database/creds/db-app" {